petermattis/goid/README.md

 # goid

-Demo of how to programatically retrieve the current goroutine's ID.
-Works for both pre-go1.4 and post-go1.4.
+Programatically retrieve the current goroutine's ID.
+See [the CI configuration](.travis.yml) for supported Go versions.